324103210046jnapika/FUTURE_CS_02/Task2_Phishing_Email_Detection/README.md

 ## Phishing Indicators Identified

 ### 1. Suspicious Sender Address
-The sender email address does not belong to an official organization domain.
-Attackers often use fake domains to impersonate legitimate companies.
+The sender email uses a fake domain that does not belong to any official organization.

+---

-### 2. Urgent or Threatening Language
+### 2. Urgent or Fear-Based Language
-The email creates urgency by warning that the account will be suspended within 24 hours.
-This tactic pressures users to act quickly without verifying the authenticity.
+The email pressures the user to act quickly by threatening account suspension.

+---

 ### 3. Suspicious Link
-The link in the email leads to a suspicious domain that does not belong to an official company website.
-This is commonly used to redirect users to fake login pages.
+The URL provided does not belong to a legitimate website and may redirect to a fake login page.

+---

 ### 4. Generic Greeting
-The email uses a generic greeting such as "Dear Customer" instead of addressing the recipient by name.
+The email uses "Dear Customer" instead of addressing the user personally.

+---

+### 5. Fake Domain Name
+The domain used looks similar to real websites but is actually malicious.

 ---